EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Access request of an app

-An app forwards an access request to the token agent through the device's operating system's means.
+An App forwards an access request to the TA through the device's operating system's means.
 These requests are defined by the [edu-ID NAIL API](40-nail-api.md).
 Any access request must include scope information that can be used to identify suitable services that can respond to the requirements of the requesting app.

-1. An requesting app MUST identify itself in the request.
+1. An App MUST identify itself in the request.

-2. The token agent MUST NOT respond to a request before it completed the authorization request(s) (8).
+2. The TA MUST NOT respond to a request before it completed all [authorization request(s) (8)](#authorization-request).

 ### Successful response

-An successful response includes the authorization token as provided by the resource provider (7).
+An successful response includes the authorization token as provided by the RP (7).

 ### Error response

-1. The token agent MUST NOT include reasons for authorization failures to the requesting app.
-An error is indicated by not providing any token information to the requesting app.
+1. The TA MUST NOT include reasons for authorization failures to the requesting App.
+An error is indicated by not providing any token information to the requesting App.

-2. The requesting app MUST NOT make any assumptions why the authorization has failed.
+2. The requesting App MUST NOT make any assumptions why the authorization has failed.

-3. The requesting app MUST remain in an unauthorized state if no token information has been provided.
+3. The requesting App MUST remain in an unauthorized state if no token information has been provided.

 ## Assertion code request to the resource provider

-For requesting apps the token agent will select one or more suitable services for authorization.
+For requesting Apps, the TA SHOULD select one or more suitable RP for authorization.
 This can be either automatic or through user interaction.
-For each service, the token agent generates an authorization assertion on behalf of the requesting app.
+For each RP, the TA generates an authorization assertion on behalf of the requesting App.

 ### Assertion format

 1. The assertion MUST be provided as [JWT](https://tools.ietf.org/html/rfc7519).

-2. The assertion MUST include an ```iss``` claim that points to the token agent's instance as presented in (1) to the authorization service.
+2. The assertion MUST include an ```iss``` claim that points to the TA's instance as presented in (1) to the AP.

-3. The assertion MUST include an ```aud``` claim that points to the authorization service token endpoint.
+3. The assertion MUST include an ```aud``` claim that points to the AP's token endpoint.

-4. The assertion MUST include an OIDC ```azp``` claim that includes the client_id of the resource provider.
+4. The assertion MUST include an OIDC ```azp``` claim that includes the client_id of the RP.

-5. The assertion MUST include a ```sub``` claim that identifies the requesting app.
+5. The assertion MUST include a ```sub``` claim that identifies the requesting App.

 6. The assertion MUST include an ```iat``` claim as defined for JWT.

 7. The assertion MUST include an ```exp``` claim as defined for JWT.

-8. The assertion MUST be signed using the key presented in the ```cnf``` claim in (1).
+8. The assertion MUST be signed using the key presented in the ```cnf``` claim during the [TA authorization(1)](#token-agent-authorization-for-a-resource owner).

-9. The token agent MAY include additional claims for the authorization agent into the assertion.
+9. The TA MAY include additional claims for the AP into the assertion.

 ### Authorization request

-The token agent sends an authorization request to the resource provider's redirect_uri as registered for the resouce provider at the authorization service (4).
+The TA sends an authorization request to the RP's ```redirect_uri``` (4).
+The ```redirect_uri``` is the same as it registered for the RP at the AP.

 1. All parameters MUST get encoded as form parameters into the request url.

-2. The request MUST include a ```aud``` parameter to points to the authorization service's endpoint root.
+2. The request MUST include a ```aud``` parameter to points to the AP's token endpoint.

-3. A resource provider MUST verify that it is a registered client at the requested aud value.
+3. A RP SHOULD verify that it is a registered client for the AP indicated in the ```aud``` parameter.

 4. The request MUST include an ```assertion``` parameter containing the assertion token.

 5. The request MUST include an ```grant_type``` prameter containing the grant_type for the assertion parameter as defined in [JSON Web Token (JWT) Profile for OAuth 2, Section 2.1](https://tools.ietf.org/html/rfc7523#section-2.1).

-6. The resource provider MUST forward all request parameters but the ```aud``` parameter to the authorization service.
-It MUST NOT alter these parameters.
+6. The RP MUST forward all request parameters to the AP in the ```POST```request.

+7. The RP MUST NOT alter the parameters when forwarding them to the AP.

-7. The resource provider MUST include a ```scope``` parameter for tailoring the id_token's contents.
-The ```scope``` parameter MUST follow [OpenID Connect Core, Section 5.2](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).
+8. The RP MUST add a ```scope``` parameter into the request to the AP.

+9. The ```scope``` parameter MUST follow [OpenID Connect Core, Section 5.2](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).

 #### Successful response